DIY Simple Seed Starting

 Getting the itch with the smell of spring!
 What do I do?
 YEP, start my seedlings!
 I make it easy applying some simple steps and making a plan.

 We have huge windows in our home and with every window is where I put my seedlings.
 But this isn’t ideal.
-I would like to work towards having a warm greenhouse and that is a dream of mine one day, but I also could go the extra mile and get some florescent lights and place the seedlings on a shelf.
+I would like to work towards having a warm greenhouse and that is a dream of mine one day, but I also could go the extra mile and get some fluorescent lights and place the seedlings on a shelf.
 This is a wonderful way to grow your seeds.
 However, this would cost me some money.
-By the time I purchase at least 4 lights and have my hubby link this all up it would be April.
+By the time I purchase at least 4 lights and have my hubby link this all up, it would be April.
 So I have chosen to use my windows and the greenhouse shelves.
-I found a picture for you of the florescent one incase you want to try this.
+I found a picture for you of the fluorescent one in case you want to try this.
 It is a better way!
 Let me know too I always love to hear what others have done!

 Babying your Seedlings Make sure you check your babies every day and the trays are full of water.
 They will drink what they need.
 The biggest struggle is sunlight for me especially this time of year, hence the fluorescent system but whatever you choose you to pray for lots of sunshine!
 Once your season begins depending on where your zone is transplanting away!
 Some I will be putting into planters in April keeping them in our home until May.
 Most of our gardening won’t take place unfortunately until Memorial weekend.
 Such a bummer, but it’s Minnesota!
 God bless you all as you start your own herbs and veggies and living a healthy homesteading lifestyle!

 Whatever you do in your prepping and planting, enjoy the learning along the way!
 Every year I change because of our climate and of course how the gardens did the year before.
 It is fun to see your hard work in full bloom come in the middle of summer!

 Love deeper, talk sweeter,